tobyweston/parasol-expenses/README.md

 * Pagination of the expenses page isn't supported.
 It assumes you'll have less than 50 expenses for a given tax year.
 * The tax year is hardcoded.
 Go find it.
 * Not all expense types are supported (see `Category` and `ExpenseClaimPage`), just add to the pattern matches if you need to.
+* Tested with chromedriver against Chrome 71.0.3578.98 only, you may need to update.

 Go get 'em Tiger.